Pocket Points: Features

 The app uses geo-fence technology to know whether students are on or off campus.
 Students are only able to earn points if they are on campus in academic buildings.
 Points cannot be earned at the school gym or in dorm rooms.
 When students are on campus they open the app, lock their phones, and begin earning points.
 The longer their phones remain locked, the more points they earn.
 Students will earn roughly one point every twenty minutes, but the rate at which points are earned varies.
 The more students using the app on each specific campus, the faster points are earned.
 After accumulating enough points, students can choose from a variety of different discounts at local and online businesses from the app's "Gift Page."
 The "Gift Page" also includes a map where students can see the location of each participating local business.
 The app is also equipped with a "Leaderboard" where students can see who has earned the most points that day, week, etc.

 Demographic

 The app's main demographic consists of college students between 17 and 23 years of age.

-Schools

-Pocket Points is currently in use at over 100 universities in the United States and Canada.
-The current leading university and high school in the nation are Brigham Young University in Provo, UT and Glenbard North High School in Carol Stream, IL respectively.